NABC Library Mission and Policies

 1.4 Maximum Items That May Be Checked Out

-A patron may place a hold/reserve on a circulating book, audio cassette, or video cassette which is presently checked out by another patron.
+A patron may place a hold/reserve on a circulating book, audio material, or video which is presently checked out by another patron.
 When a hold/reserve is filled, the patron is notified and the media is held for 2 days.
-Holds/reserves can be made either on the online catalog via Intranet or in person.
+Holds/reserves can be made either on the online catalog or in person.

-When a circulating book, audio cassette, or video has as many as 3 holds on it, the loan period is reduced from 14 days to 7 days or from 7 days to 3 days, according to the type of media it is.
+When a circulating book, audio item, or video has as many as 3 holds on it, the loan period is reduced from 21 days to 7 days or from 7 days to 3 days, according to the type of media it is.

 1.7 Check-Out Procedure